matter-labs/eip1962/SPECIFICATION.md

 pub const OPERATION_PAIRING: u8 = 0x07;
 ```

-After operation type is defined by the first byte of the input the rest is passed to the corresponding function for a specific operation.
+The first byte of the input determines the type of the operation.
+The rest of the input is passed to the corresponding function of the operation called.

 G1 additions, multiplications and multiexponentiations are defined for any curve in the Weierstrass form with `b != 0`.
-Operations in G2 are operations over the curve defined over some extension field.
+Operations in G2 are performed over the curve defined over some extension field.
 There are only two such extensions supported: degree 2 and degree 3.

 ```
 pub const EXTENSION_DEGREE_ENCODING_LENGTH: usize = 1;